OsvaldoValdivia/P4-Job_satisfaction/readme.md

 The indicator "Long working hours" measures the prevalence of long working hours in individuals' primary jobs.
 This indicator's dataset contains merged data with the following filters :  gender (male and females), age (15 to 64 years), employment status (employed persons), using the International Standard Classification of Occupations 2008 (ISCO-08).
 The data is reported on an annual basis and is expressed as a percentage.

+-  **GENDER_PAY_GAP** :

+The indicator "Gender pay gap" focuses on the unadjusted gender pay gap within the sector of Industry, construction, and services (excluding public administration, defense, compulsory social security).
+The gender pay gap is expressed as a percentage.
+This indicator helps reveal the disparity in pay between genders in specific economic sectors, without accounting for other factors like experience or education that could affect the pay gap.

 <br>